VezertVezert

 • No defined KPIs for conversion optimization

-• No roadmap for post-launch website optimization
+• No roadmap for post-launch optimization

 Launch should mark the start of measurement and iteration, not the end.